Jut three hours north of Bangkok, try these incredible things to do in Khao Yai, Thailand’s whimsical city.

 Address: 2422 Tambon Pak Chong, Amphoe Pak Chong, Chang Wat Nakhon Ratchasima 30130, Thailand

-In Khao Yai, a lot of the accommodation itself are experiences on their own and don’t serve only as an accommodation.
-Even if you’re not staying the night, some of these are even worth checking out in the day.
+In Khao Yai, a lot of the accommodation options are experiences in themselves.
+Some of these are worth checking out even if you don’t intend to stay the night!

 23) Baan Suan Noi: Dress up in Hobbit Houses

-Lord Of The Ring fans will love taking a trip here even if you’re not staying the night.
-Not only are the rooms adorably themed, there’s also an entire room filled with costumes (LOTR, Harry Potter, Snow White etc.).
-Pick an outfit and have a mini photoshoot around Baan Suan Noi.
+Fantasy fans will love Baan Suan Noi for its fantastic architecture that truly transports you into another world.
+Pick an outfit from one of your favourite films (LOTR, Harry Potter, Snow White etc.) and have a mini photoshoot around Baan Suan Noi.
 It’s a little further from most of the other attractions in Khao Yai (about 40 minutes from Farm Chokchai) but worth the trip!

 24) Lala Mukha Tented Resort: The Ultimate Glamping Experience

-If you love glamping, Lala Mukha will probably be one of the greatest highlights of your trip here in Khao Yai.
-Surrounded by mountains, you can choose from 3 cosy accommodation options: A Tree House Loft, The Deluxe Savana Tent and the Eco Safari Tent.
-The first two comes with attached bathroom while the last doesn’t.
-But even with the lack of a personal bathroom, we can assure you’ll enjoy the experience all the same.
+If you love glamping, Lala Mukha will probably be one of the greatest highlights of your trip in Khao Yai.
+Surrounded by mountains, you can choose from three cosy accommodation options: the Tree House Loft, the Deluxe Savana Tent or the Eco Safari Tent, with the first two including an en-suite bathroom.

 Address: 515 Moo 5 Musi Pakchong Nakhonratchasima, Tambon Mu Si, Amphoe Pak Chong, Chang Wat Nakhon Ratchasima 30130